Travel | 02 Nov 2022 | By Sun International

 TIP: Have a plastic bag on hand in the car for any rubbish and clear it out at stops to avoid your vehicle getting cluttered with food bits and empty drinks containers.

-You have the accommodation and the itinerary; you’ve packed everything you need, and you’ve arrived.
+You have the accommodation, the itinerary, packed everything you need, and arrived.
 Now’s the time to kick back and relax.

 Tell us: What’s the best advice anyone has ever given you on travelling?